-Fig 10.3 $(G - H{rms} \sim r)$ Normalized relative gains of root-mean-square wave heights from zeroupcrossing statistics for various rain intensities.
+Fig 10.3 $(G-H{rms} \sim r)$ Normalized relative gains of root-mean-square wave heights from zero-upcrossing statistics for various rain intensities.
 Though completely different approaches are used for this and the previous figures, they give a quite consistent tendency concerning the distribution of data points.
 Since the statistics of this figure is based on zero-upcrossing, its energy implication is not as intimate as the previous one.

-of the relative magnitude of the rain-induced energy gain to that of wind-induced gain (again, here effects due to bottom and sidewalls of the tank or even other factors are implicitly removed).
-Figure 10.3 (G - $H{rms} \sim r$ ) additionally shows the normalized relative gain based on root-mean-square wave heights derived from zero-upcrossing wave statistics.
+no rain action, and then normalized by the latter difference.
+It has the physical meaning of the relative magnitude of the rain-induced energy gain to that of wind-induced gain (again, here effects due to bottom and sidewalls of the tank or even other factors are implicitly removed).
+Figure 10.3 $(G - H{rms} \sim r)$ additionally shows the normalized relative gain based on root-mean-square wave heights derived from zero-upcrossing wave statistics.
 The two figures, which are associated with completely different statistics, show a quite consistent tendency.
 This fact hints the unambiguous effects of damping of waves of main energy contents.
-Figure 10.4 ( $H{dist} \sim r$ ) shows the cumulative wave height distribution curves of the downstream gauge using zero-upcrossing statistics for rain intensities equal to 0.0, 67.0 and 104.0 mm hr-1, respectively.
+Figure 10.4 $(H{dist} \sim r)$ shows the cumulative wave height distribution curves of the downstream gauge using zero-upcrossing statistics for rain intensities equal to 0.0, 67.0 and 104.0 mm hr-1, respectively.
 Again, these experimental results are opposite to L&K's theoretical predictions.
 It is also noted that our experiments are of a three-element interaction (wind, waves, and rain; or even with the forth element - currents) while L&K's theory mainly focuses on rain and waves only (but they do include rain angles).
 Nevertheless, our processing methods have tried to extract only the rain-induced parts.